 Just looking for a general upgrade for your luck?
 Maybe all you need is something sweet.

 In Spain and Mexico, their lucky food tradition consists of eating 12 grapes (or raisins, if you’re in Portugal) at midnight and making a wish for each.
 In China, mandarin oranges symbolize happiness, wealth, and celebration, whether eaten out of hand or adorning a clementine cake.
 Filipino families use red apples to signify luck and green apples for prosperity.

 Sneaking in more sweetness is definitely a theme given that many cultures worldwide denote dessert as a symbol of the sweetness of the coming year.
 King cakes, Bundt cakes, and donuts are favorites because the ring shape symbolizes an impending full circle.
 (On Mardi Gras, extra luck goes to the guest who finds the coin hidden in the king cake—and doesn’t accidentally swallow it.)

 Rev things up in the bedroom with pomegranates, eggs, and scallions

 While we’re on the subject of getting lucky for New Year’s Day, if you’re wishing for increased vitality, the answer is always pomegranates.
 Not a lot of the other lucky foods on this list have as much sex appeal as a garnet-hued, sweet-tart pomegranate.
 Though they have a reputation as being difficult, they make up for it by being delicious and ripe with symbolism.

 Other purported fertility fire starters that make it easy to increase your chances include eggs, onions, and rice.
 Eggs are symbolic for what we think are obvious reasons.
 Onions might take a little more imagination.
 Think about a scallion for just a sec.
 The slightly bulbous shape.
 The ability of those little shoots to put down roots and sprout.
 Are you seeing it?
 In Greece, they nail onions to the front door to promote rebirth and new beginnings in the New Year.
-Can’t hurt to tag team scallions with cod in a simple Asian-inspired dinner.
+Can’t hurt to tag team steamed cod with ginger and scallions in this simple Asian-inspired dinner.